break-free/github-agent/README.md

 ### Tips & Tricks
 * When requesting edits be made to a file, be sure to include "once" in the prompt, else it may make several duplicate edits.
 Sometimes thousands.
+* If you request the agent to create a pull request on your behalf, you'll very likely need to manually merge and/or close the pull request before proceeding to any future changes.
+[See Current Known Limitations](#current-known-limitations)
 * If, for whatever reason, there is a change in a pull request you DON'T want to be included from `GITHUB_BRANCH` to the `GITHUB_BASE_BRANCH`, you will likely need to manually intervene & revert the change on `GITHUB_BRANCH` before continuing.
 Occasionally deleting a pull request is enough, but usually not because each subsequent edit starts from `GITHUB_BASE_BRANCH`.

 ### Current Known Limitations